 The National Education Committee is most grateful to all those tutors who have supplied details of the courses they teach or new ideas for courses.
 These schemes of work are for you to adopt or to be an inspiration when you take up the challenge to run an independent leisure class taking 'Floral Art' into the community.

-We would like to thank all those that contributed photographs for use in this document.
+We would like to thank all those that contributed photographs for use in this document, especially Chrissie Harten and the National Education Committee.